 We Are Not Spared from Troubles

-Many of you reading this are facing adversity, danger, difficulties, and challenges right now.
+Many of you reading this are facing challenges, dangers, and difficulties right now.
 Many are facing temptation, tribulation, and trouble of all sorts.
 You are not alone.
-I don’t say it lightly, but the Bible reminds us often: “We must go through many hardships to enter the kingdom of God.”1
+The Bible reminds us often: “We must go through many hardships to enter the kingdom of God.”1

 Edward Payson’s Example

 Christians are loved by God (Father, Son, and Holy Spirit), saved by God, and sustained by God.
 But we are not guaranteed an easy life down here.
-Philippians 1:29 says: “It has been granted to you on behalf of Christ not only to believe in Him, but also to suffer for Him.”
+Philippians 1:29 says: “It has been granted to believers not only to believe in Jesus, but also to suffer for Him.”
+That’s the gift most of us don’t want.

 Fullest Joy Only in Heaven